 2.2 Employees have the right to the national minimum wage (NMW).

-- Apprentices under the age of 19, or older than this but in the first year of their apprenticeship, must be paid at least £2.68 an hour (£2.73 from 1 October).
+- Apprentices under the age of 19, or older than this but in the first year of their apprenticeship, must be paid at least £2.73 an hour.

 - Service charges, tips, gratuities and cover charges paid to a worker through payroll do not count towards NMW.